SlideRuleEarth/sliderule/plugins/icesat2/README.md

 This SlideRule plugin includes algorithms for processing ICESat-2 data products.

-If you are a science user interested in processing ICESat-2 data with SlideRule, please see the [sliderule-python client](https://github.com/ICESat2-SlideRule/sliderule-python).
+If you are a science user interested in processing ICESat-2 data with SlideRule, please see the [sliderule-python examples](https://github.com/ICESat2-SlideRule/sliderule-python) or our [documentation](https://slideruleearth.io) for help getting started.

 ## I. Prerequisites